own-neufeldm/hr/README.md

 # ---------------------------------------------- #
 ```

-Provide border characters to use as the rule as a comment, e.g. in Java:
+Provide border characters and a title to print a comment, e.g. for Java:

 ```
 $ hr -l 40 -b "/*" "ToDo: fix bug"